-2.2.4 Steps to Convert a Tconf Script to a RTSC Configuration Script
+2.4 Steps to Convert a Tconf Script to a RTSC Configuration Script

 - 1. At a MS-DOS command prompt, change (cd) to the directory that contains the Tconf script you wish to convert. - 2.
 Run the following command to convert a Tconf script to a RTSC configuration script.
-(Notice the space after the --xp= option.)
+(Notice the space after the --xp option.)

-'''

->xs --xp= "%XDCPATH%" ti.bios.conversion -c myConfig.cfg --pf myPlatform.xs
+''' >xs --xp "%XDCPATH%" ti.bios.conversion -c myConfig.cfg --pr <full path to repository location> --pn myPlatform <filename>.tcf '''

-<filename>.tcf

-'''